 added) so that you’ll hear about any pick-up schedule and venue changes, etc.

 More about Ultimate – USAUltimate.org

-There’s tons more information about the sport at USAUltimate.org, but perhaps you might also enjoy the following three videos:
+There’s tons more information about the sport at USAUltimate.org, but perhaps you might also enjoy the following videos: